Board of Directors

 Shelton serves as Executive Director of Forgotten Voices.
 Growing up in Zimbabwe, Shelton saw first-hand the plight of the poor, especially children and youth.
 For the last two decades, he has worked with local and international organizations, churches, and communities across sub-Saharan Africa and Central America to create healthy environments and hope-filled opportunities for vulnerable young people.
 He has developed life skills and leadership curricula for young adults, trained youth workers, managed a large-scale national feeding program, and implemented church-based programming to help orphans and vulnerable children.
 He holds a MA in International Development from Eastern University (USA) and degrees in Youth and Community Development from the University of South Africa.
 His passion is to see the church in Africa equipped and committed to responding to the needs of those who are most vulnerable.
 Shelton is currently based near Harrisburg, Pennsylvania with his wife and their two daughters.

-Dr. Beverly J. Nyberg, BOARD CHAIR
+Dr. Beverly J. Nyberg, DIRECTOR

 Consultant on Vulnerable Children